Wild-Drives/wild-drives-website/app/blog/refinding-our-purpose-at-pioneers.md

 {% blogHeading2 "Re-finding my own resiliance" %}

-Coming out of Pioneers, which reminded me why I started this business in the first place, I felt like I had found a fresh reservoir of resiliance and motivation.
+Pioneers, reminded me why I started Wild Drives in the first place, I felt like I had found a fresh reservoir of resiliance and motivation.

 Wild Drives was never going to be an instant success in year one.
 I knew that going in.
 It's a long game and I'm firmly focused on making the steps that will get us there.